rggassner/crawling2sqlite/README.md

 Requirements:

 pip3 install pyOpenSSL

 pip3 install django

 pip3 install bs4

 apt install libwebp-dev

-## viewing images
+## Viewing images

-I recomend using feh to see the results in the image directory
+I recommend using feh to see the results in the image directory

 feh -FZzD 1

+## Some interesting queries

+I´ve found and reported several directory traversal vulnerabilities using these queries, some were even remediated :smile:

+- select * from urls where url like '%file=%/%' order by url;
+- select * from urls where url like '%file=%' order by url;
+- select * from urls where url like '%arquivo=%/%' order by url;
+- select * from urls where url like '%arquivo=%' order by url;